TT--/TT--.github.io/_projects/2011-Mechatronics-Part-Sorting.markdown

     Sorting system for four types of object: white or black plastic, aluminum or steel.

-    As it moves down the conveyor, the part's position is detected by phototransistor.
-Another sensor is then activated to measure its relative surface reflectivity.
+    As it moves down the conveyor, a part is detected in front of a reflective photo-sensor by a separate photo-transistor.
+The relative surface reflectivity of the part is measured and used to classify it.
 A container rotated by stepper motor is positioned to catch the object as it leaves the conveyor.

     **Implemented** interrupts handling ADC results and inputs from optical and Hall Effect sensors.

-    **Linked queue** stores known objects: enqueue as part is classified and dequeue when part leaves the belt.
+    **Linked queue** stores known objects: enqueue when part is classified and dequeue as part leaves the belt.
 LEDs display a count of measured and sorted parts.

-    **Adapted** design to address physical hardware constraints: Increased speed of parts bin rotation (system bottleneck) by dynamically adjusting delay between motor coil energizations.
+    **Surmounted** physical constraints of hardware: Increased speed of parts bin rotation (system bottleneck) by dynamically adjusting delay between motor coil energizations.

     **Solved** switch bouncing in software by sampling a bit stream to detect transition edge.